ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 (e.g., a public key or an IP address if those are generated on device) which can be described via instance-related messages such as a status report.

-Construction messages need to refer to some kind of constructor in order to be able to start the actual construction process.
+The creation of construction messages is linked to the invocation of a constructor that starts the actual construction process.
 In practice, these constructors are going to be modeled as an `sdfAction`, although the way the `sdfAction` is going to be used exactly is not entirely clear yet.
-As the device that is being constructed will not be initialized before the construction has finished, the `sdfAction` has to be modeled as an external or "off-device" action.
-This raises the question whether the `sdfAction` still belongs into the SDF model that corresponds with the class the resulting device instance belongs to.

 (Note that it is not quite clear what a destructor would be for a physical instance -- apart from a scrap metal press, but according to